jrunning/StupidLittleTemplate/README.md

 Credits
 -------
-The [regular expression] for extracting teplate variables is adapted from [this StackOverflow answer][SO] by [rjk].
+The [regular expression] for extracting template variables is adapted from [this StackOverflow answer][SO] by [rjk].

 [regular expression]: https://github.com/jrunning/StupidLittleTemplate/blob/master/lib/stupid_little_template.rb#L2